OpenStackweb/openinfrasummitasia2024/src/pages/content-pages/travel-information.md

 To check if you need visa to visit South Korea, Visit Visa Navigator on [visa.go.kr](https://visa.go.kr/).

-If you need a visa invitation letter to attend the event, please [follow this link](https://openstack.dooray.com/share/pages/fQ5wJlvuRZuRWuKZIvMARw).
+If you need a visa invitation letter to attend the Courtyard by Marriott Suwon (the closest hotel to the venue), please [follow this link](https://openstack.dooray.com/share/pages/fQ5wJlvuRZuRWuKZIvMARw).

 #### \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 #### Hotels & Transportation

 Find more information on travel accommodations including hotels & tours at the [Suwon MICE Housing Bureau](https://openinfra2024.mice.link/).

+If you would like to stay at the [please fill out this form](https://openinfrafoundation.formstack.com/forms/courtyard_suwon_hotel)

 #### \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_